Ichigaya-Mio/BlockChain-Final-Project/README.md

 ```

+### Deployment on Online platform

+waiting to be filled

 ### User Interface Interact

 You can interact with our user interface by using node.
 You need to change your direction into frontend first, and then run: